We've been kicking off the holiday season for 38 years (since 1986!) becoming a family favourite in Saskatoon and a seasonal tradition for so many.

 Revenue is generated through general admission, the sale of decorated displays, gingerbread cookies, special events, raffles and most importantly - sponsorship.

-A grand total of 22,675 people attended the 2022 Saskatoon Festival of Trees.
-Thanks to the support of our generous sponsors, visitors, volunteers and supporters, proceeds of $46,686.48 supported our beneficiary, Saskatoon City Hospital Foundation and their Equip for Excellence campaign to provide the best equipment, resources and technology for the hospital, its dedicated employees and, most important, patients.
+2023 Proceeds A grand total of 27,154 people attended the 2023 Saskatoon Festival of Trees.
+Thanks to the support of our generous sponsors, visitors, volunteers and supporters, proceeds of $109,473 supported our beneficiary, Saskatoon City Hospital Foundation to help replace and upgrade vital anesthetic and monitoring equipment in the operating room.
+New equipment will not only enhance patient safety, it also will help staff deal with workloads and prevent postponements or cancellations.

 Team